dcunited001/dcunited001.github.io/_posts/2016-02-08-questions-on-gravity.md

 As far as I can see, understanding gravity necessitates a shift in how we model space.
 I've used a few thought experiments to help simplify the important pieces.
-Here's a few of the more profound questions.
+Here's a few of the more profound questions escaping me at the moment.
+I wish I knew more of the math and physics to understand this more completely.

 ### Is there a distinction between gravity and the space it curves?